JaumeMontagut/CITM_2_Dev_Platformer/docs/README.md

 - Added module entities (j1Object)
 - Incorporation of dt to stabilize movement & animations
 - Implemented gamepad and - exclusive gameplay!" -
-- new material to play with it, glass
+- New material to play with it, glass
-- implement camera draw limits and its debug functionality
+- Implement camera draw limits and its debug functionality
-- designed some new cool levels!
+- Designed and built 12 cool levels!
-- multitude of fixes/improvements
+- Multitude of fixes/improvements
 - Added GUI slider

-## How to play:
-### Controller:
-- Left joystick: Move
-- A: Jump
-- B: Shoot a projectile which marks objects
-- Left Joystick (holding B): Aim
-- X: Swap positions with marked object

-### Keyboard & Mouse:
-- A: Move left
-- D: Move right
-- Space: Jump
-- Mouse left button: Shoot a projectile which marks objects
-- Mouse right button: Swap positions with marked object

 ## License:
 	GNU GPLv3